 Food & Culture Highlights

-Food in Pompeii and Amalfi Coast Private Self-Guided Tour USD 546 reflects regional produce and neighbourhood traditions.
+Food in Prague National Museum Ticket and Online City Tour Audioguide USD 28 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.